Have-Samuel/enumerable/README.md

 # Enumerable

-in this lesson we learned Ruby enumerables
+In this project we learned how to use a module inside our class.
+For this we created a class `my_list` and a module `my_enumerable` that implements a subset of the functionality of Enumerable.

 ## Built With